MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-costing-methods.md

  **Standard**

- For items using the **Standard** costing method, stock increases are valued at the item's current standard cost.
+ For items using the **Standard** costing method, inventory increases are valued at the item's current standard cost.

- The following table shows how stock increases are valued for the **Standard** costing method.
+ The following table shows how inventory increases are valued for the **Standard** costing method.

 |Posting Date|Quantity|Cost Amount (Actual)|Entry No.|
 |------------------|--------------|----------------------------|---------------|